michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.8.9 =
+- Fixed a bug occurred in PHP 5.3 that caused a warning `debug_backtrace() expects at most 1 parameter, 2 given`.
 - Fixed an issue that setting an object instance in field definition arguments caused slow performance on loading the form.
 - Tweaked the debug output format of field/section arguments.
 - Tweaked the style of tool-tips.